 In addition to individual sessions, study skills consultants teach a six-week course, CAS 142, Methods of Inquiry, each semester.
 This course focuses on issues such as time management, stress, test-taking strategies and motivation that are relevant to learning effectively.
 This is a workshop-style class in which students will be required to submit a number of short assignments and a short final essay; students will also be asked to give an in-class presentation at the end of the course.

-In Spring 2015, two sections of Methods of Inquiry will be offered:
+In Fall 2015, three sections of Methods of Inquiry will be offered: